Afrrcyn/compYear2/visualComputing/Transformations.md

 ![[Pasted image 20230208110707.png|500]]

 > [!Note]
-> That: The positive direction of a rotation is anti-clockwise!
+> The positive direction of a rotation is anti-clockwise!

 So how do we calculate the new position?
 Let's draw out an example.